Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number, FEIN, or Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
 Similar to a social security number for an individual, the EIN identifies the Corporation for tax purposes.
 The EIN will be needed to hire employees, open a bank account, register for business licenses and permits, file tax returns, and more.

-There is no cost for the EIN when registering through the IRS.
+The EIN is free when registering through the IRS.
 The number is available immediately when applying through the IRS website; however, you can also register by phone, fax, or mailing IRS Form SS-4.

 Step 8: Elect the Corporation’s Form of Federal Income Taxation